Efficient Assessment: Aligning Grading Rubrics with WSU Learning Goals in UCORE [CAPS] Courses

 Oral CommunicationPresenter: Communicate skillfully about the project

-2. Determine Levels of WSU Learning Goal Achievement Based on Possible Grading Rubric Scores
+2. Determine Levels of Learning Goal/Outcome Achievement Based on Possible Grading Rubric Scores

-As part of [CAPS] Assessment Reporting for UCORE, [CAPS] instructors report what percentage of their students exceed expectations, meet expectations, partially meet expectations, or do not meet expectations for graduating seniors on each WSU Learning Goal.
+As part of [CAPS] Assessment Reporting for UCORE, [CAPS] instructors report what percentage of their students exceed expectations, meet expectations, partially meet expectations, or do not meet expectations on each learning outcome.
 Dr. Gizerian’s second step was to review her grading rubric traits, determine the maximum possible scores for each WSU Learning Goal, and then set the range of scores that represent each level of achievement for UCORE’s [CAPS] Assessment Reporting.

 Levels of WSU Learning Goal Achievement Based on Grading Rubric Scores (Partial List)